The Law of Liberty

 So, should we relish our modern liberation from Christian constraints?
 Is our aggressively secular education system leading us to greater freedom?
 Look to Post-Christian Europe…and pause.

 Better yet, look at human history, not just Western Civilization.
 True, Europe was an oppressive place during the Middle Ages, when the Church reigned supreme.
 And yes, liberty advanced during the Enlightenment, when deists and agnostics dared to reveal their beliefs.
 But this is too narrow a focus.
 How did Christian Europe compare with the rest of the world?
 Compare it with caste system India or Imperial China.
 The Moslem world was more advanced in learning, but how free was it?
 Include women in this metric.
 Compare chivalry and courtly love with the harems of the East.
 China had its balanced yin and yang – along with foot-binding.
-These civilizations would consider James Dobson a dangerously radical feminist.
+These civilizations would consider Pat Robertson to be a dangerously radical feminist.

 Though the Church reigned supreme, the Church was not entirely Christian.
 The Catholic hierarchy had made many compromises with pagan practices and the powers of Rome over the centuries.
 For example, feudalism would had disappeared under a more Christian Church, because primogeniture is illegal under Biblical Law [Deuteronomy 21:17].
 Consider what happened when the Church lost its monopoly on Bibles.
 The Reformation brought revolution and democracy across the north of Europe.
 Even today, the footprint of the Reformation remains.
 Compare a map of stable democratic countries with a map of countries with deep Protestant roots.